Policing-Redefined/docs/docs/developer-docs/cdf/vehicles/vehicle-data.md

         -   **Type:** `EVehicleOwnerType`
         -   **See Also** [EVehicleOwnerType](#evehicleownertype-enumeration)
         -   **Description:** The desired type of owner to set for the vehicle.
-:::note
+:::warning
-if the vehicle does not exist or the owner type is incompatible with the vehicle's current state, this method will return false
+If the vehicle does not exist or the owner type is incompatible with the vehicle's current state, this method will return `false`.
 :::

 ---